Canton Synchronization Domain on Fabric

 Horizontal scalability

-Adding an additional sequencer to a domain is simply a matter of creating a new Fabric user and a new sequencer application with that configuration.
+Adding a sequencer to a sync domain is simply a matter of creating a new Fabric user and a new sequencer application with that configuration.
 A new Fabric organization and more Fabric peers could also be created, but this is optional.
-The setup will horizontally scale as well as a Fabric ledger will, which means performance could suffer if the Fabric topology is made more complex by adding peers and orderer nodes, in particular if their latency to each other is high.
+The setup scales horizontally as well as a Fabric ledger, which means performance could suffer if the Fabric topology is made more complex by adding peers and orderer nodes, in particular if their latency to each other is high.
 But there are ways to make up for that such as using a simpler endorsement policy that does not include all organizations in the setup.
 That’s a trade-off between performance and trust that needs to be defined by the consortium.

 Large transaction support